 Tensile Strength for Pulling Fiber Cable

 If the cable is being installed within a microduct or conduit, pushing the cable will apply no tensile force.
 However, if the cable is being pulled through, the maximum tensile load needs respecting.

 Over-stressing the fibers will not be noticeable until after installation since the cable outer sheath will elongate, whereas glass optical fiber will not.

 Ideally, a breakaway swivel should be used - however, where this is not possible, the installation crews should use a tension gauge attached to the pull-cord.
 As a rough approximation, 100 Newtons is equivalent to a 22lbf (pounds-force) load applied directly to the cable.

-900µm fibers can easily be damaged with respect to the storage / management.
+900µm fibers can easily be damaged with respect to storage/management.
 900 µm kinks easily - but is very flexible and installs easily.
 Sometimes, you have to balance ease of installation with toughness.
 The image below shows a small fiber being kinked versus PPC's Miniflex® fiber cable.

 You may need a rugged, weather-resistant cable.

 Once at the building, you must get the fiber through walls - possibly in basements, attics, or crawl spaces - and then through floors, walls and, eventually, through a room to the CPE location.